 The commercial and industrial laundry, drycleaning equipment and boiler distribution business is highly competitive and fragmented, with over 100 full-line or partial-line equipment distributors in the United States.
 The Company's management believes that no one distributor has a major share of the market; substantially all distributors are independently owned; and, with the exception of several regional distributors, distributors operate primarily in local markets.
-In Florida, the Company's principal domestic market, the Company's primary competies with distributors in other markets as well.
+In Florida, the Company's principal domestic market, the Company's primary competition is from a number of full line distributors and several manufacturers, which sell direct.
+In the export market, the Company competes with distributors and manufacturers as well.
 Competition is based primarily on price, product quality, delivery and support services provided to the customer.
-In all geographic areas, the Company competes by offering an extensive product selection, value-added services, such as product inspection and quality assurance, a toll-free customer support line, reliability, warehouse location, price, competitive special features and, with respect to certain products, exclusivity from the manufacturer.
+In all geographic areas, the Company competes by offering an extensive product selection, value-added services, such as product inspection and quality assurance, a toll-free customer support line and technical website, reliability, warehouse location, price, competitive special features and, with respect to certain products, exclusivity from the manufacturer.